sepaen/site/content/pages/about.md

 </br>

-Transmedial and modern, we aim to bring bands, cultural institutions, and creatives closer together.
+Transmedial and modern, we aim to bring brands, cultural institutions, and creatives closer together.

 </br>